TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 > I don't relish it, but my siblings lured thousands of people to their deaths over the years.
 I doubt Baldur's Gate would miss them.

 Isn't this exactly what Astarion has done too?
-His moral compass is in place, he can tell right from wrong, but by Cazador's influence he believes, if you are the most powerful that absolves you from the morality of your actions.
+His moral compass isn't fully broken, he can somewhat tell right from wrong, but by Cazador's influence he believes, if you are the most powerful that absolves you from the morality of your actions.
 While this may or may not be true, no meaningful life could be lead this way.
 It only leads to the cycle of pain continuing.

 In Moonrise towers, Araj Oblodra entirely ignores Astarion.
 To her, a master of the sanguine arts, a vampire spawn is a servant to its master, and she believes that to be us.
 To fulfill her lifelong dream she asks our avatar if our vampire spawn would bite her.
 In return for being bitten she would give us a special potion of power.
 What's the harm right?
 Easy trade, but Astarion protests.
-He doesn't want to bite her, because there is something wrong with her blood and it would taste disgusting.
+He doesn't want to bite her, because there is something wrong with her blood, and it would taste disgusting.
 There are basically 3 options.
 We tell Astarion to do it, remark that the potion could be useful, but we don't want to force him, or say that it is okay, he won't do it.
 From these 3 only the third will result in
 Astarion not drinking her blood.
 Even for the second one he would force himself to do it.
-This comes from his slave mentality, which he confirms if we let himself reject the offer:
+This comes from his slave mentality, which he confirms if we let him reject the offer:

 > I spent two hundred years using my body to lure pretty things back for my Master.
 What I wanted, how I felt about what I was doing, it never mattered.
 You could have asked me to do the same - to throw myself at her, what I wanted be damned.
 But you didn't.
 And I'm grateful.

-It is worth pointing out, that we aren't Astarion's master and we have never commanded him to do anything prior to this interaction.
+It is worth pointing out, that we aren't Astarion's master, and we have never commanded him to do anything prior to this interaction.
 Yet, de-facto in his mind we are the master now and he would do as he was told.

 Yet, as you might imagine this doesn't fix him, when we reach Baldur's Gate he will remind us of his madness: